 As state and federal funding continue to become scarce, it is increasingly important for San Francisco to pursue its own initiatives to spur and sustain economic growth.
 The Chamber is working to advance projects, events and industries that will give added lift to the local economy.

 - Clean Economy – Continue to support Chambers for Innovation and Clean Energy (CICE), GoSolarSF and other initiatives that grow our clean economy, protect the environment and create jobs in the green tech sector.

 - Long-Range Planning – Encourage the city to complete the update of its Economic Development plan and move forward with the Mission Rock, Treasure Island, South of Market, and Neighborhood Housing plans.

 - CEQA Reform – Join statewide efforts to reform the California Environmental Quality Act (CEQA) to ensure that vital housing and infrastructure projects do not fall victim to NIMBYist (Not In My Backyard) strategies.

-- Attract and Retain Business – Collaborate with San Francisco Center for Economic Development (SFCED) to continue city funding of business attraction and retention program.
+- Attract and Retain Business – Collaborate with the Office of Economic and Workforce Development and GlobalSF to continue city funding of business attraction and retention program.

 Improve Safety & Civility